keenlabs/Keen-Docs/source/api/reference.rst

 -----------

 GET returns the number of resources in the collection matching the given criteria.
-The response will be a simple JSON object with one key: result, which maps to the numeric result described previously.
+The response will be a simple JSON object with one key: a numeric result.

 -----------------------
 Query String Parameters
 -----------------------

-Count supports two query string parameters: filters and api_key.
+Count supports the following query string parameters: filters, timeframe, interval, and API key.

-The "filters" parameter is optional.
+The :doc:`/data_analysis/filters` parameter is optional.
 If specified, its value should be a URL-encoded JSON string that represents an array of filters.
-These filters should look just like they do in the `Extractions Resource`_.
 Here's an example filter:

 ::